Roam-native

 references

-description: a block references some page.
+- description: a block references some page.
 NOTE: you'll need to then chain that with something like

-to identify the page. -
+has title or with text to identify the page.

 block